 You will encounter a variety of teaching techniques in class.
 There will be a certain amount of formal teaching plus opportunities for you to work individually or in groups.
 You will also develop your verbal skills by preparing presentations for the rest of the class.
 Videos and newspaper articles will be used as sources for research and class discussions, with the aim for linking economic theory to current issues.

-All students will be expected to provide their own textbooks:
+You will be expected to provide your own textbooks (£24.99 each):

 " I chose to study Economics because I felt that it is a really relevant, real-world subject that can easily be applied to everything happening in the news around us.
 Whilst in some ways it is a very technical subject, I enjoy the subjective analytical side as well where you evaluate the theory of economics to real-life scenarios."Holly Cove, previously at Eggar's School